Marble's Future: Strength to Strength

 • What new things is God doing in our midst?

-One of the critical components in this time of discernment is hearing from you.
-We want to let you know how you can participate in this important process.
+One of the critical components in this time of discernment was/is hearing from you.
+Here is what we have done so far:

 Community-Wide Survey – From March 20 to April 3, we asked the Marble Community to share their visions about the future of Marble in a community-wide survey.
 View the survey results.